lidom/RM_ES_Script/06-How-to-Write-and-Present.Rmd

 The tiny tricky details are for the people who read the paper.
-There is no point discussing the internals of code or algorithm technicalities.
+Generally, there is no point discussing the tiny details of proofs, code or algorithm technicalities.
 Those who care will explore the details afterwards.